 Seven Of The Best Spring Sensory Activities For Toddlers

 Hello MLindawrites, family!
 Who else is enjoying the Spring season with their family today?
 I hope you and your little ones are doing well.
-Anthony is recovering from surgery that he got a day after his birthday, the 16th of April, but thankfully, he is doing well.
-Poor buddy.
-In the meantime, we have been finding ways to stay entertained during his healing process.
 There are various spring sensory activities for toddlers to create with your child and endless possibilities.

 As someone born on Earth Day, in the Springtime, I always seek exciting activities to share with Anthony and others.